1587/speaking-exam/00-part5.md

 I like to work with people who are serious.
 There are some advantage of seriousness.

-Firstly: They work carefully.
-They usually don't make mistakes.
+Firstly: They usually work carefully and don't make mistakes. projects are more likely to succeed.

-The project will be easy to succeed.
+Secondly: You can communicate effectively with them，they often give you clear key points.

-Secondly: You can communicate effectively with them， This saves a lot of time.
-Time is money.
+This saves a lot of time. and as we know, Time is money.

-Thirdly: They often complete tasks on time,
+Thirdly: They often complete tasks on time, we can meat the deadline in time.
 It is very important for the projects.

 You should be serious at work, you can have a little humor in your life.